 The dentist will also explain the proper care techniques to use on your baby’s gums and sprouting teeth, as well as the right method for brushing their teeth as they grow older.
 They can also answer any questions that you have about your child’s tooth development, when to expect certain milestones such as additional teeth erupting or when their child will lose their first tooth, and any other topics you’d like to discuss your child’s oral health.

 High quality, comfortable dental care for your child

-Dr. Andrew Greenberg and the team at Mouth Carolina Dentistry welcome the littlest patients and are happy to answer all your questions about keeping your child’s smile healthy.
+Dr. Andrew Greenberg and the team at Mouth Carolina Dentistry, PA welcome the littlest patients and are happy to answer all your questions about keeping your child’s smile healthy.
 Start good dental habits early by scheduling your child’s first dentist visit today!
 Call us at (843)751 4262.